ekundayoSO/rest-api-test-with-container/README.md

 # REST Api testing using Robot Framework

-This project is part of a **Quality Engineer Code Assignment**, where the main task is to **write and execute tests** for a simple REST server implementation.
+This project is centered on **REST API TESTING** where the main task is to **write and execute tests** for a simple REST server implementation.

 # The setup includes:
 - A provided REST server (`server/server.py`).